agpmilli/swissgeotweet/README.md

 We can use [Instagram API Location](https://www.instagram.com/developer/endpoints/locations/) to get either the posts coming from a certain location or the id that is given to a location.

 ## Feasibility and Risks
+As we don't have a dataset with Instagram posts in Switzerland, we will need to find a way to get all this data for some months or years if possible.
+That will be one of the difficulty of the project.

 ## Deliverables